-You can register and submit your abstracts (maximum length 300 words) by filling this online-form (copy paste the following link into your web browser: https://goo.gl/forms/nhmcMqH14RbHXYkx1
+You can register and submit your abstracts (maximum length 300 words) by filling this online-form (copy paste the following link into your web browser):

-We welcome contribution on all aspects concerning the mass balance and dynamics of arctic glaciers and ice caps, including the Greenland Ice Sheet, and that utilize a broad range of methods, including field observations, remote sensing and modelling.
-We especially encourage submission to our cross-cutting activity.
+We welcome contributions on all aspects concerning the mass balance and dynamics of Arctic glaciers and ice caps, including the Greenland Ice Sheet, and that utilize a broad range of methods, including field observations, remote sensing and modelling.
+We especially encourage submission to our cross-cutting activity (see below).

-Contributions in the form of oral presentations and or posters are welcomed.
+Contributions in the form of oral presentations and/or posters are welcome.
 Presentation will be 15-20 minutes, including discussion.
 For those who bring a poster, time will be reserved in the program to give a short 2-3 minute introduction to the poster.
 We plan for two and a half days of talks and poster presentations, as well as open-forum discussions are planned.

-Arctic glaciers contribute significant amounts of freshwater into Arctic fjords/ocean, in form of surface melt and runoff and frontal ablation (iceberg calving and submarine melt) with direct effects on water masses and regional circulation patterns in fjords and oceans.
+Arctic glaciers contribute significant amounts of freshwater into Arctic fjords/ocean, in form of surface melt/runoff and frontal ablation (iceberg calving and submarine melt) with direct effects on water masses and regional circulation patterns in fjords and oceans.
 The exchange of mass and heat at tidewater glacier margins drive feedbacks on frontal ablation and glacier dynamics.
-There is growing awareness of the potential impacts of glacial processes and glacier-change on marine ecosystems and biodiversity is only emerging.
+There is growing awareness of the potential impacts of glacial processes and glacier-change on marine ecosystems and biodiversity.

 This cross-cutting activity is endorsed by the Cryosphere and Marine working groups of IASC and follows up on two previous cross-cutting activities, “The importance of Arctic glaciers for the Arctic marine ecosystem”.
 The cross-cutting aims at bringing together people from glaciology, marine ecology and oceanography to stimulate cross-disciplinary research.
 We welcome contributions based on field observations, satellite remote sensing and/or theoretical approaches and modelling.